acco93/virtual-parking-system/README.md

 ## System functionalities ##

-The main final system should provide the following functionalities:
+The final system should provide the following functionalities:

 * find the nearest free park place